bow/volt/README.rst

 Here's a quick summary of the currently available commands:

 * ``volt init``: Starts a Volt project, must be run inside an empty directory.
-  The ``voltconf.py`` file created by this command currently contains all the default settings.
+  The ``voltconf.py`` file created by this command currently contains almost all the default settings.
 You can safely edit or remove them.

 * ``volt gen``: Generates the website into a ``site`` folder in your current project directory.

 * ``volt serve``: Starts the server pointing to the ``site`` directory.
-Can be run from anywhere inside a Volt directory.
+Can be run from anywhere inside a Volt project directory.

-* ``volt demo``: Starts the demo.
+* ``volt demo``: Starts the demo, must be run inside an empty directory.

-* ``volt version``: Show the current Volt version.
+* ``volt version``: Shows the current Volt version.

 Use your own engines by writing them in an ``engines`` directory inside your Volt project directory.
 Plugins follow the same rule: ``plugins`` inside your Volt project directory.

-The docs are, unfortunately, not that well-organized at the moment.
+The docs are, unfortunately, minimum at the moment.
 For now, the source is the primary documentation.

 -----